luontola/retrolambda/README.md

 `invokedynamic` call.
 Retrolambda works so that it captures the bytecode that `java.lang.invoke.LambdaMetafactory` generates dynamically, so optimizations to that mechanism may break Retrolambda.

-Does not implement JDK 8's safety measure of using `invokespecial` to call lambda implementation methods that are private instance methods (such as when the lambda accesses an instance variable, or the lambda is a method reference to a private instance method), but instead makes those methods package-private.

 Version History